opeleg24/NBA-Website-Server/README.md

 • php - The server scripting language used.

+• MySQL - The database management system used.

-• [simple_html_dom](http://simplehtmldom.sourceforge.net/)- The external library used to scrap The NBA teams and players data.
+• [simple_html_dom](http://simplehtmldom.sourceforge.net/) - The external library used to scrap The NBA teams and players data.

-• [Slim](https://www.slimframework.com/)- The web server platform used to built the API request sysytem .
+• [Slim](https://www.slimframework.com/) - The web server platform used to built the API request sysytem .